Fix: “Can’t connect to your DHCP server” Error in Xbox

 Setting the IP and DNS Settings on Automatic

-This Xbox issue could be also caused by your own router or modem.
-This could happen because your router/modem is unable to connect to the DHCP Server due to a problem that is currently happening to it.
+This Xbox issue could also be caused by your own router or modem.
+This could occur because your router/modem is unable to connect to the DHCP server due to a problem that is currently affecting it.

 You should be able to fix this issue by performing a simple network restart.
-This process won’t affect your network connections as well as the network credentials.
-All you need to do is to press the ON/OFF buttons that you have on your router and leave it turned off for about 20 seconds.
+This process won’t affect your network connections or the network credentials.
+All you need to do is press the ON/OFF buttons on your router and leave it turned off for about 20 seconds.

-In case your router doesn’t have this button, you could simply restart it by removing the power cable from it to force a refresh.
-When a few seconds have passed, turn it on again to see if the problem was fixed.
+In case your router does not have this button, you can simply restart it by removing the power cable to force a refresh.
+After a few seconds have passed, turn it on again to see if the problem has been fixed.

 Restarting the router